Evizero/KSVM.jl/README.md

 In contrast to other frameworks, the algorithm does not determine if the solution of the primal or dual problem is returned (see parameter `dual`).

+- **`kernel`** : The kernel that should be used.
+The ScalarProductKernel denotes the special case of a linear SVM and allows for additional functionality and solvers that are specialized for the linear case.

 - **`loss`** : The utilized loss function.
 The typical loss functions for SVMs are `HingeLoss()` (L1-SVM), `L2HingeLoss()` (L2-SVM), `SmoothedL1HingeLoss(h)`, or `ModifiedHuberLoss()` for classification, and `EpsilonInsLoss(e)`, or `L2EpsilonInsLoss(e)` for support vector regression.